Managing Students with Seizures: The Importance of School Nurses

 To BEgin you first need to create an account.
 If you already have an account, please login and subscribe to the class using the "subscribe to group" button above

-- Select the Class heading hyperlink followed by clicking "Subscribe to Group" icon.
-Read the prompt and Click "Join".
+- Select the Class heading "Managing Students with Seizures: The Importance of School Nurses" (found above lessons), then the "Subscribe to Group" icon.
+Read the prompt and click "Join."

 - The system will open to the class home page.